Good Faith & Fair Dealings in Contracts

 Standard Of Reasonableness In Good Faith

 A company or person entering a business contract must act within reason to uphold their end of the bargain.
 If one party fails to uphold their end of the deal, the court will examine their reasons for the failure.
-If the reason is unrelated to the contractual relationship or there is no logical reason, the court may declare the action in bad faith.
+If the reason is unrelated to the contractual relationship or lacks a logical basis, the court may declare the action to be in bad faith.

 For example, you sign a contract with your car insurance company.
 Unfortunately, you are in an accident.
 You are injured, and your car has extensive damage.
 You submit a claim to your insurance, and the nature of the accident falls under your coverage.
-If the car insurance company denies your claim or drags their feet for an extended amount of time, they may be acting unreasonably.
-There is no logical or relevant reason for them to deny your claim, and the courts could find their actions to be bad faith.
+If the car insurance company denies your claim or drags its feet for an extended period of time, it may be acting unreasonably.
+There is no logical or relevant reason for them to deny your claim, and the courts could find their actions to be in bad faith.

 Going further, a second example would be if you were a franchisee.
-You own and operate one franchised store, so you agree to pay a monthly franchise fee in return for support from the franchisor.
+You own and operate one franchised store, so you agree to pay a monthly franchise fee in exchange for the franchisor’s support.
 This location does not take off as expected, so you reach out to the franchisor for support, looking for marketing ideas or investor contacts.
 The franchisor ignores your requests for no valid reason, you miss your payment, and they want to shut you down.
 Because their lack of support is unreasonable, the courts could find them acting in bad faith.

 Standard Of Intent In Good Faith